msadat50/The-line-follower-robot/README.md

 ### Evidence
 [The line follower robot](https://cvilleschools.onshape.com/documents/743c3a3f282ab210d2796bd6/w/02d70816b3359241ee76c548/e/c5aadb6f23f4130883132ef9)

-[The Psuedo code in Arduino creator](https://create.arduino.cc/editor/msadat50/e3b6a5ae-a4c5-4c0b-ab53-76ac26d9ec94) [The  pre-planning document](https://docs.google.com/document/d/1idRfQCpvHKo8GRGbCQ3pOBpJywhvD05gfXNWaKVmz3g/edit) [The finally psuedo code in Arduino creator](https://create.arduino.cc/editor/msadat50/dbc4a521-55cb-4731-a6ce-0e8daa217f65/preview)
+[The Psuedo code in Arduino creator](https://create.arduino.cc/editor/msadat50/e3b6a5ae-a4c5-4c0b-ab53-76ac26d9ec94)

+[The  pre-planning document](https://docs.google.com/document/d/1idRfQCpvHKo8GRGbCQ3pOBpJywhvD05gfXNWaKVmz3g/edit)

+[The finally psuedo code in Arduino creator](https://create.arduino.cc/editor/msadat50/dbc4a521-55cb-4731-a6ce-0e8daa217f65/preview)

 [Helpful resources #1](https://circuitdigest.com/microcontroller-projects/line-follower-robot-using-arduino)

 [Helpful resources #2](https://create.arduino.cc/projecthub/saher-iqbal/line-follower-robot-36516b)

 ### Description
 Our goal for this project is that we want to get this project done fast.
 And we want it to work really well, We also can't wait to see it working.
 We are almost done with the project I attacked the motors we just need to do the wheels and we need to fix the platform so the motors holes go through the platform holes.
+We want our Robot to complete our maze of 10 feet in 30 seconds or less.
+When it completes the maze, we may have leds flash to celebrate.